Join us for CAMP RE-SOUL

 The modern world, with all of its conveniences and virtual connections, can leave many of us feeling a bit lost, stressed, disconnected, and unsure of what exactly we're here to do.

-We’ll gather in an old school Camp setting complete with cabins, bunks, a teepee (!!), and plenty of nature all around us.
+We’ll gather in an old school Camp setting complete with cabins, bunks, and plenty of nature all around us.

 Our days will be filled with hiking and opportunities to explore our inner landscape through story, writing, ritual, and community.
 At night, we’ll gather around the campfire to share songs, poems, stories, and, of course, s’mores.